-- Consider the work you will be focusing on and what you will need to accomplish.
+- Consider the type of work you do and what you will need to accomplish that work.

 - Think through the optimal setting which will be most conducive for that work and then areas that you are able to make compromises.

 - Will any of your other family members be working from home as well?

 - What other activities will be a part of the overall home environment?

 - Consider if you will be utilizing video platforms like Google Team Meetings or Zoom.
 Be sure to think through what your background will be.
 Of course, you can install a green screen or keep it simple and utilize the built-in virtual backgrounds offered.

 - Look into where outlets are located and consider various lighting options.
 If possible, prioritize natural light.
 Have some sort of light towards you, especially if you will be doing video phone calls.

 - Address storage solutions and eliminate clutter.